Rosario, Cavite: History

 On October 22, 1845, Spanish Governor General Narciso Claveria promulgated a Decree for the establishment of a new town comprising Salinas-Leiton and Tierra Alta of San Francisco de Malabon, what is now the city of General Trias.
 On October 27, Don Juan Arlegui, Vicar-General of the Archdiocese of Manila informed the Politico-Military Governor of Cavite Don Miguel Roca, that he was designated by the Governor-General to look for a person of unquestionable integrity who will be entrusted with the money for the construction of the church building.

 On November 3, 1845, presbyter Don Mamerto Mariano Ner, who was at that time one of the priests of the Curia of Manila, was appointed as the first parish priest and served until December 1866.

-The municipality of Rosario was originally a part of San Francisco de Malabon (now General Trias).
+The municipality of Rosario was originally a part of San Francisco de Malabon (now General Trias) which itself was part of Silang.
 It became an independent municipality in 1846, one year after the founding of the Santissimo Rosario Parish.
 The second smallest town in Cavite Province, Rosario has now emerged into the " biggest, not in terms of its land area nor its per capita income but because of the great transitions that occurred with the town's political, social, cultural and economic developments since 1845.

+On October 15, 1903, Rosario and Cavite El Viejo (now Kawit) were merged with Noveleta by virtue of Act No. 947 enacted by the Philippine Commission.
+In 1911, Rosario regained its independent status as a municipality of Cavite by virtue of Executive Order No. 92.